We have Received Your Query

 The PFRDA was established on 23rd August 2003 by the Government of India.
 The Preamble of PFRDA is “To promote old age income security by establishing, developing and regulating pension funds and protect the interests of subscribers to schemes of pension funds and related matters”.
 The Pension Fund Regulatory and Development Authority has one chairperson with three whole-time members.

-Present Chairman of PFRDA - Hemant G. Contractor
+Present Chairman of PFRDA - Supratim Bandyopadh

 Head Office - New Delhi